amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

 {"app_id": "ordering-api", "instance": "TSTSRV03", "level": "info", "msg": "metrics server started on :62408/", "scope": "dapr.metrics", "type": "log", "time": "2021-01-12T16:11:39.467933+01:00", "ver": "1.0.0-rc.2"}
 ```

-To enable structured logging, you need to configure Dapr to do so.
+To enable JSON formatting, you need to configure that for each Dapr sidecar.
 In standalone mode, you enable structured logging by specifying the flag `--log-as-json` on the command-line:

 ```bash
 dapr run --app-id ordering-api --log-level info --log-as-json dotnet run
 ```

-In Kubernetes, you enable structured logging by adding a `dapr.io/log-as-json` annotation to the deployment:
+In Kubernetes, you enable JSON formatted logging for the Dapr sidecars by adding a `dapr.io/log-as-json` annotation to every deployment in your application:

 ```yaml
 kind: Deployment